 Guided by our values, vision, and principles, the College of Educational Studies (CES) commits to develop critical scholarship and skillful leadership that inspires and respects individuals, serves communities, strengthens diversity, and ensures a just society.

-The CES faculty, supported by four national accreditations, strives to make a more just world through their teaching, scholarship and collaboration with local communities on various civic engagement initiatives.
+The CES faculty, supported by six national accreditations, strives to make a more just world through their teaching, scholarship and collaboration with local communities on various civic engagement initiatives.
 The College of Educational Studies offers undergraduate education degrees, teacher credentials and graduate degrees including a Ph.D. in Education.
 CES has multiple unique degree offerings in teacher education, special education, athletic training, school psychology, school counseling, speech pathology and leadership.
 The Ph.D. in Education program began in 2007 and is considered by many to be the first step for Chapman University’s path to national stature.

 Are you considering attending the College of Educational Studies at Chapman University?
 Pursuing an advanced degree is a significant step and one of the most important decisions you will make in your academic career.
 As you determine what is best for you, may I suggest you give special attention to the three critical areas any student would consider when selecting an advanced academic degree: the faculty, the compatibility of mission and the overall university environment.